Skip to main content

 Human History

 Paranaguá Bay and its islands have been inhabited and used by human communities for thousands of years, with archaeological evidence of pre-Columbian occupation in the form of shell mounds (sambaquis) found throughout the bay's coastline.
 The Tupi-speaking peoples of the coast used the bay's rich estuarine resources — fish, crabs, oysters, and shrimp — as the foundation of their subsistence economy.
 Portuguese colonists established Paranaguá city in 1648, making it one of the oldest cities in southern Brazil, and the bay became a vital commercial port.
-Ilha das Cobras and similar small islands in the bay were historically used by fishermen, and the surrounding waters continue to support artisanal fishing communities.
+Ilha das Cobras and similar small islands in the bay were historically used by fishermen, and the island later served as the official summer residence of Paraná's state governors before its transformation into a protected area in 2018.
 The name 'Cobras' reflects observations by early settlers of the island's abundant snake population.

 Park History

-Ilha das Cobras State Park was established by the Paraná state government as part of the broader effort to protect the outstanding ecological values of Paranaguá Bay, which is recognized as one of the most biologically productive estuarine systems in South America.
+Ilha das Cobras State Park was established on September 4, 2018, through State Decree No. 10,959, by the Paraná state government during the administration of Governor Cida Borghetti, as part of the broader effort to protect the outstanding ecological values of Paranaguá Bay [1].
+The island had previously served as the summer residence of Paraná governors before being repurposed as a protected area and environmental education hub.
 The park complements other protected areas in the bay, including Superagüi National Park — a UNESCO World Heritage Site — and Ilha do Mel State Park.
-Management of the park falls under the Instituto Água e Terra (IAT).
-The creation of the park responded to concerns about the cumulative impact of port expansion, urban growth in Paranaguá, pollution from the city and surrounding agricultural areas, and overfishing on the bay's ecological integrity.
-The park forms part of a network of MPAs (marine protected areas) and coastal parks that together seek to conserve the bay's biodiversity.
+Management falls under the Instituto Água e Terra (IAT).
+Since March 2026, the park has housed the Escola do Mar (School of the Sea), dedicated to environmental education and research focused on coastal and marine ecosystems [1].

 Major Trails And Attractions

 Ilha das Cobras offers visitors an opportunity to experience the estuarine and coastal ecosystems of Paranaguá Bay in a relatively undisturbed setting.
 Boat access from Paranaguá allows visitors to explore the island's beaches and observe the wildlife of the bay, including dolphins, sea turtles, and the rich birdlife of the mangroves and restinga.
 Birdwatching is the primary activity, with the island's position in the bay making it an excellent vantage point for observing wading birds, herons, and migratory shorebirds.
-Snorkelling and diving in the bay's clearer channels reveal seagrass beds and the fish communities dependent on them.
+The park's Escola do Mar (School of the Sea) facility hosts environmental education programs focused on coastal and marine ecosystems [1].
 The historical and cultural heritage of Paranaguá Bay — including nearby colonial architecture in Paranaguá city — adds cultural depth to visits to the island.

 Visitor Facilities And Travel

 Access to Ilha das Cobras State Park is by boat from Paranaguá, the main port city of coastal Paraná, which is connected to Curitiba by the historic Curitiba-Paranaguá railway and the BR-277 highway.
 Boat tours of the bay departing from Paranaguá's waterfront commonly include the island or adjacent areas as part of their itinerary.
-The island itself has minimal infrastructure, consistent with its protected status, so visitors should bring provisions and be prepared for a natural, unmanicured experience.
+The park primarily serves as an environmental education center through the Escola do Mar, and general visitor access is managed by the IAT to ensure activities are compatible with the park's conservation objectives [1].
 Paranaguá city offers accommodation, restaurants, and services for visitors.
-The IAT manages access and coordinates with local tourism operators to ensure that visitor activities are compatible with the park's conservation objectives.
 The bay's waters can be rough during summer storms, and boat operators monitor conditions before departing.

 Conservation And Sustainability